tim42/persistence/README.md

 $ make
 ```

-The library is in `libs/`, the samples are in the current folder.
+The library is in `libs/`, the samples are in the build folder.

 ## why it's different

 neam/persistence is a non-intrusive, external serialization utility.
 The traditional C++ approach is to inherit a given class from a serializer interface that provide at least two function `serialize` and `deserialize`, and its the duty of the class to serialize itself.
-Their is also the dumb solution to dump the memory of the object directly (but this is not portable, even between version of the same compiler).
+There is also the dumb solution to dump the memory of the object directly (but this is not portable, even between version of the same compiler).

 Both solutions difficultly handle pointers (and the latter doesn't even handle it), dynamic allocation, complex data types (like an object hierarchy, with arrays, dictionaries, ...).